jyotsna2411/blood-report-analysis/README.md

 Empowerment: The project empowers users to take charge of their health by providing a user-friendly interface to interpret CBC reports, fostering greater health awareness and informed decision-making.

-While the current focus is on CBC reports, the potential for expansion to include additional types of blood test reports in the future could further enhance the tool's usefulness for users.

 **Installation**:
 Clone the repository: